Pepsi tops quarterly revenue estimates on LatAm strength

-(Reuters) - PepsiCo Inc (PEP.O) reported quarterly revenue above Wall Street estimates on Tuesday, fueled by strong demand for its beverages and snacks in Latin America.
+Oct 2 (Reuters) - PepsiCo Inc reported quarterly revenue above Wall Street estimates on Tuesday, fueled by strong demand for its beverages and snacks in Latin America.

 Net income attributable to the company rose to $2.50 billion, or $1.75 per share, in the third quarter ended Sept.
 8, from $2.14 billion, or $1.49 per share, a year earlier.